HardlyDifficult/Crypto/about/Segwit.md

 SegWit is a way of compressing transactions (by removing signatures from the block) so that more may fit into a block, effectively increasing the networks capacity.

-Effectively a 4x increase on the blocksize.
+Effectively a 1.8x - 4x increase on the blocksize (different sources make different claims - TODO research).

 https://www.investopedia.com/terms/s/segwit-segregated-witness.asp